-Your plans are in place, your research is solid and your characters are ready to go.
-It’s time for the first draft.
-Writing is what you love so this part should be easy right?
+Your plot is in place, your research is solid and your characters are ready to go.
+It’s time to write the first draft.
+Writing is what you love so this part should be easy, right?
 Well not always.
-But it should at least be fun (most of the time).
-Read on for some advice on writing your first draft.
+Read on for some advice on tackling your first draft.

 Make notes as you go

-In the opposite of the above, if you have a sudden marvelous idea for a plot twist or reveal for a character, don’t drop everything and jump to it immediately.
+In a similar vein as above, if you have a sudden marvelous idea whilst writing that isn’t directly about what you’re working on right now, make a note.
+Don’t drop everything and jump to it immediately.
 You’ll break that flow we’ve been talking about.
-Make a note and revisit it during editing.
-By that point, you may decide it’s not such a good idea after all.
+Making a note lets you again come back to it when you’re ready – at that point, you may have even decided it’s not the way to go after all.